-This one is for quick inspections performed during oil change (typically, A-services for most car manufacturers).
-Customers really like being able to visually see what their car looks like and it helps them visualize what they will have to fix next and how quickly it needs to get fixed.
-It also serves as a reminder (we all know too well that customers tend to forget what we advise them to do) and worth mentioning, it makes you look way more professional and all that for free!
+This one is for quick inspections performed during oil changes (typically, A-services for most car manufacturers).
+Customers really like being able to visually see what their car looks like, and it helps them visualize what they will have to fix next and how quickly it needs to get fixed.
+It also serves as a reminder (we all know too well that customers tend to forget what we advise them to do), and worth mentioning, it makes you look way more professional and all that for free!

 Medium Inspection Form

-This one is for bigger inspections like the ones you perform with brake, coolant, or transmission fluid services (B-services for most manufacturers with A, B, C scheduled services).
-You can still use it for quick oil change since it’s pretty concise but it does require you to remove the wheels to check the brakes.
+This one is for bigger inspections like the ones you perform with brake, coolant, or transmission fluid services (B-services for most manufacturers with A, B, and C scheduled services).
+You can still use it for quick oil changes since it’s pretty concise, but it does require you to remove the wheels to check the brake pads and rotors.
 I personally use these forms the most.

 Full Inspection Form

 These are for more thorough inspections like pre-purchase inspections.